-What are glasses frames made from?
+What are glasses made out of?

-How glasses frames are manufactured
+How are glasses frames made?

 Most plastic frames are made from acetate.
 Acetate is light, durable and is derived from bioplastic cellulose acetate.
 This is a natural material compound that is extracted from the fibres of cotton balls or wood pulp.

 The cellulose acetate goes through several processes, including organic synthesis, where the purified cellulose is mixed with acetic acid.
 This creates the compound we then call 'cellulose acetate'.

 In this phase, the cellulose acetate is easy to manipulate, and dyes can be added to the compound depending on the end desired style and the cellulose acetate is then cut into thin sheets of acetate.
 This process is also known as routing.

 The front of the lenses are cut from the acetate using machinery, although in some cases, some handy work is done.
 The process includes heating to create the curvature of the frames so that the lenses can sit comfortably.

 A metal rod is sometimes inserted into the core of the temple for reinforcement.
 You can sometimes see the core if the frames have some level of transparency.

 How long do glasses frames take to be made?

 The time taken to make a pair of glasses depends on the volume of production.
 Making a large volume of glasses is done by batch production and is much quicker than making a small volume or handmade frames.